varunkrunch/backend/MODELS_ENHANCEMENT.md

 ### Default Models Record

-The default models are stored as a single record with ID `open_notebook:default_models`.
+The default models are stored as a single record with ID `fastapi_backend:default_models`.

 ## AI Integration